kdestasio/bidsQC/uoTutorial.md

 ## DICOM to Nifti conversion

-### Convert an entire directory's contents

-Follow the steps in the unfmontreal tutorial.
+Follow the instructions in the [`bidsQC/conversion/README.md`](/conversion/README.md#running-the-scripts-on-a-linux-cluster).

-### Convert a subset of participants

-1. Collect the metadate from your DICOMs by using the Dcn2Bids helper.
-2. Create a file called `subject_list.txt`.